 What unites coaching and managing is the need for highly advanced communication skills, including awareness of both verbal and nonverbal communication, listening, clarity, and more.
 These skills are just applied in different situations.

 In addition to more than just a one-off annual performance review, today’s workers expect quick access to learning and development opportunities, as well as feedback from leadership.

-Thanks to tools that can be integrated into the technology that workers are already familiar with, managers have resources to make this tall order much more, well, manageable.
+In other words, employers need to think outside of the box and use new, previously unconventional platforms and formats for communication.
+Thanks to HR tools that can be integrated into the technology that workers are already familiar with, managers have resources to make this tall order much more, well, manageable.

 With an up-and-coming workforce that wants always-on access to more frequent guidance, feedback, and development, it’s critical for organizational leadership to take both the relational and technological realities into account when creating talent development strategies.

 New generations of workers are soon to dominate the workforce, and they expect a lot more than an annual performance review when it comes to their personal and professional development.
 They want their managers to be personally involved in their professional development and to provide frequent feedback that relates to their goals and sets a clear path forward.